 Use your qualification and the sales experience you get from the paid internship offered by Yusudi to craft a winning CV and create the perfect LinkedIn profile that sells you to other prospects.

-Have an edge over other candidates by implementing the social selling tactics taught in the program to get your next offer.
+Have an edge over other candidates by implementing the social selling tactics taught in the academy to get your next offer.